Skip To Main Content

 NOTICE OF PARENT AND STUDENT RIGHTS UNDER SECTION 504

 Section 504 is an Act that prohibits discrimination against persons with a disability in any program receiving Federal financial assistance.
 It assures that persons with disabilities have educational opportunities and benefits equal to those provided to non-disabled students.
-The act defines a person with a disability as anyone who:
+The Act defines a person with a disability as anyone who:

 (1) has a mental or physical impairment which substantially limits one or more major life activities (such as caring for one’s self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working); (2) has a record of such impairment; or (3) is regarded as having such an impairment.

 In order to fulfill its obligation under Section 504, Beaufort County School District recognizes a responsibility to avoid discrimination in policies and practices regarding its personnel and students.
-No discrimination against any person with a handicap will knowingly be permitted in any of the programs and practices in the school system.
+No discrimination against any person with a disability will knowingly be permitted in any of the programs and practices in the school system.

-The school district has specific responsibilities under the Act, which include the responsibility to identify, evaluate, and, if the child is determined to be eligible under Section 504, to afford access to appropriate educational accommodations.
+The Beaufort County School District has specific responsibilities under the Act, which include the responsibility to identify, evaluate, and, if the student is determined to be eligible under Section 504, to afford access to appropriate educational accommodations.

 right to a hearing with an impartial hearing officer.